TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 ## Bootstrapping the Database

 Generally, when setting up a development environment, I want the development database populated with a recent dump of data from production.
 Sometimes this is a direct dump and sometimes it's a segment of the production data, or modified version of production with sensitive information removed.
-Either way, this normally takes the form of a .sql file (assuming mySQL or Postgres).
+Either way, this normally takes the form of a .sql file (assuming MySQL or Postgres).
 It's useful to be able to quickly restore future dumps to the development database.

 The `./d` convenience script provides a simple interface to this: